steffenfritz/FileTrove/README.md

 This will create several TSV files that can be read with Excel, Numbers and your preferred text editor.

 You can also work with SQL on the database, using sqlite on the console or a GUI like sqlitebrowser (https://sqlitebrowser.org/).
+Sqliteviz is also a neat tool to visualize the data (https://sqliteviz.com/app/#/).